moryba/useful-notes/notes.md

 By finding all the NP-chunks in a text, you can perform a frequency analysis and identify important, recurring noun phrases.
 You can also use these NP-chunks as pseudo-topics and tag articles and documents by their highest count NP-chunks!
 Or perhaps your analysis has you looking at the adjective choices an author makes for different nouns.

-It is ultimately up to you, with your knowledge of the text you are working with, to inerpret the meaning and use-case of the NP-chunks and their frequency of occurence.
+It is ultimately up to you, with your knowledge of the text you are working with, to inerpret the meaning and use-case of the NP-chunks and their frequency of occurrence.